Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Going by the figures, there is no doubt that Australia’s tech sector has been recording steady growth; however, there are still some barriers to its development and innovation.

-For instance, in the US, the tech sector contributes 10.2% to its economy; in the UK, the number is 8.1% and in Australia, the figure is 3.8%.
+For instance, in the US, the tech sector contributes 10.2% to its economy; in the UK, the number is 8.1%; in Australia, the figure is 3.8%.
 (Source: Consultancy)

-This goes to show that Australia tech startups still have room to contribute more to the economic development of the country, at least, to try and catch up with the speed of its global peers.
+This shows that Australian tech startups still have room to contribute more to the country’s economic development, at least to try and catch up with the speed of its global peers.

 But until then, the journey so far is applaudable.